 - Always upload a call to action with each video

 - Always add captions to your video.
-There is a feature within Facebook to do this (click here to find out how).
+There is a feature within Facebook to do this.
 Many people watch Facebook video in silent mode, so get more exposure by uploading captions.
-(I personally use the captions feature in Camtasia Studio).
+(Check out Rev.com for a quick and easy transcription service)

 - Add links in your description

 - Schedule your video to be posted at optimised times.
 (Check your insights to see when is the best time to post)